casperjs/casperjs/README.md

 CasperJS is a navigation scripting & testing utility for [PhantomJS](http://www.phantomjs.org/) and [SlimerJS](http://slimerjs.org/) (still experimental).
-It eases the process of defining a full navigation scenario and provides useful high-level functions, methods & syntaxic sugar for doing common tasks such as:
+It eases the process of defining a full navigation scenario and provides useful high-level functions, methods & syntactic sugar for doing common tasks such as:

 - defining & ordering [navigation steps](http://docs.casperjs.org/en/latest/quickstart.html)